 When Mawson’s guardian got in touch and asked if I’d like to review Mawson’s book It’s A Bright World To Feel Lost In I simply couldn’t resist as, despite approaching my 60s, I’m a real sucker for a teddy bear.

-It’s A Bright World To Feel Lost In was published on 22nd June 2017 by Obscura and is available for purchase through the links here.
+It’s A Bright World To Feel Lost In was published on 22nd June 2017 by Obscura and is available for purchase here.

 It’s a Bright World to Feel Lost In